 Getting a tattoo seems to build up a tolerance and prepare the body for the next one.
 This is similar to how short-term stress can actually be beneficial for the body.
 In small doses, stress can help keep your immune system active and help fight off germs.
 It’s getting stress in long, overwhelming, chronic doses that decrease the immune system.

 While the results of Lynn’s study of the Samoan people supported the results of his original study in Alabama, it’s always important to remember that correlation does not equal causation.
-We can definitely say that getting tattoos builds up the body to prepare for the next one, but there’s not enough data to conclusively prove that tattoos boost the immune system enough to help fight off pathogens or diseases.
+We can definitely say that getting tattoos builds up the body to prepare for the next one, still, there’s not enough data to conclusively prove that tattoos boost the immune system enough to help fight off pathogens or diseases.

 All things considered, we’ve got conflicting accounts on the actual effect tattoos have on the immune system.
-While getting a tattoo may help improve the overall function of the immune system, there’s simply not enough information to prove or disprove it.

 However, we do know that the body has a better response to getting a tattoo when you’ve already been tattooed in the past.
 So, for now, there is no direct link between a healthy immune system and tattoos—whether it’s how many tattoos someone has or how often they’ve been tattooed.